microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -Tensor                  : Will load the input as a tensor.
 -Input <image/CSV path>  : Will bind image/data from CSV to model.
 -PerfOutput <CSV path>   : Path to the CSV where the perf results will be written.
--IgnoreFirstRun          : Will ignore the first run in the perf results when calculating the average -SavePerIterationPerf	 : Save per iteration performance results to csv file.
+-SavePerIterationPerf	 : Save per iteration performance results to csv file.
 -Debug                   : Will start a trace logging session.
 -Terse                   : Will suppress repetitive console output (initial iteration and summary info will be output).